msnehagup/biztalk-docs/biztalk/core/install-and-configure-biztalk-tms-for-fp.md

 ### TMS overview

-BizTalk Server TMS is a service that refreshes the Office 365 OAuth tokens used by BizTalk.
+BizTalk Server TMS is a service that manages the Office 365 OAuth tokens used by BizTalk.
 It refreshes these tokens periodically, ensuring that the tokens always remain valid.
 It has a dependency on Enterprise Single Sign On service (ENT SSO), and must be installed on a computer that hosts the master secret server.

 ## Prerequisites